Reading: Applied Part 2. Specification Defect Diagnostics

 }

-The final check must run the entire loop, not just the new schema:
+The final check should run the full loop, not just the new schema:

-> [project script]lint_spec.py and check_rule_priority.py need to be implemented in your project; a runnable analog of simple schema and coverage gateways see in examples/spec-ci/README.md.
+> [project script]lint_spec.py and check_rule_priority.py need to be implemented in your project; a runnable analog of simple schema and coverage gateways is in examples/spec-ci/README.md.

 python3 scripts/spec_ci/lint_spec.py \